wbridewell/arcadia/INSTALL_LINUX.md

     1. See detailed instructions below which also include details on getting OpenCV.
 6. Install the [Tesseract OCR](https://code.google.com/p/tesseract-ocr/) system and the [Tess4J](http://tess4j.sourceforge.net) Java wrapper.
     1. Tess4J should be automatically added to your repository by Leiningen when you start your Clojure REPL.
 Check your project.clj file for the line `[net.sourceforge.tess4j/tess4j "5.2.1"]`.
+7. To use the gym-minigrid environment, install the Python packages.
+    1. `pip install gym gym-minigrid`

 Setting up the git repository
 -----------------------------